-Get Inspired: How to get into Canoeing
+Get Inspired: How to get into canoeing & kayaking

-|Why get into canoeing?||Because it's fun way to explore while keeping your arms and heart pumping.|
+|Why get into canoeing?||It's fun way to explore while keeping your arms and heart pumping.|

 |Who is it for?||Canoeing offers something for everyone, young or old.|

 |Is there a cheap option?||Some taster sessions are free.
 You don't have to go out and buy a canoe either because clubs and centres will often have equipment you can use.|

 |What if I want a proper workout?||Work on toning and strengthening the arms and legs while paddling.|